How Long Does a Divorce Take in Wisconsin?

 How Long Does an Uncontested Divorce Take?

 A divorce is considered uncontested when both spouses are choosing to amicably end their marriage.
-This means that there are no disputes between the spouses on financial or other matters related to divorces, such as marital property, support, or child custody/placement.
+This means that there are no disputes on issues such as marital property, support, or child custody/placement.
 Both spouses must also comply with the divorce action.

 This type of divorce streamlines the process and could lead to the divorce being finalized as soon as the 120-day “cooling off” period ends.